List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

 The main protagonist of Golden Wind, born Haruno Shiobana (汐華 初流乃), Giorno is the illegitimate son of Dio.
 However, because Dio's head was attached to the decapitated body of Jonathan Joestar at the time of Giorno's conception, he is technically a Joestar, Jonathan's biological son, and bears the Joestar birthmark as proof of his Joestar lineage.
 Bearing a similarity to both men in regard to personality (Jonathan's sense of morality and Dio's indifference to his enemies), he is initially observed by Jotaro and Koichi in case he became a threat like Dio.
 Giorno's dream of becoming a "Gang-Star" in the Passione mob family formed after rescuing a wounded mafia member as a child, who gave him protection in exchange.
 Giorno was originally born with black hair, but it eventually became a blond color similar to Dio's when he fully awakened his Stand.
-As a combination of Dio and Jonathan, he is kind, caring, and calm, a trait traced from Jonathan; but also confident, brutal, and a cunning strategist, a trait inherited from Dio.
-He aspires to overthrow Passione's boss, to end the drug trade, and turn the gang into an organization which helps the people of Italy, much akin to Robin Hood.
+As a combination of Dio and Jonathan, he is kind, caring, and calm, traits from Jonathan; but also confident, brutal, and a cunning strategist, traits from Dio.
+He aspires to overthrow Passione's boss, end the drug trade, and turn the gang into an organization which helps the people of Italy, akin to Robin Hood.

 His Stand is named Gold Experience (ゴールド・エクスペリエンス, Gōrudo Ekusuperiensu), (Note: "Golden Wind" in official English releases.) which has the ability to imbue things with life, which is mostly used to turn inorganic objects into living organisms.
-Later on, Giorno learns how to create body parts with Gold Experience, giving him the ability to heal himself and others (albeit causing significant pain in the process).
+Later, Giorno learns how to create body parts with Gold Experience, giving him the ability to heal himself and others (albeit causing significant pain in the process).
 Giorno can also use Gold Experience to sense the lifeforce of others.
 When the Stand Arrow chooses Giorno, his Stand becomes Gold Experience Requiem (ゴールド・エクスペリエンス・レクイエム, Gōrudo Ekusuperiensu Rekuiemu), (Note: "Golden Wind Requiem" in official English releases.) which greatly evolves its life-giving properties and also has the ability to return any kind of process back to a state of "zero", nullifying any desired action.
-The stand explaining that Giorno is consciously unaware of its full ability, Gold Experience Requiem's nullification even affects death, allowing the Stand to force a person into an infinite loop of endless deaths of greatly varying causes.
+The stand explaining that Giorno is consciously unaware of its full ability, Gold Experience Requiem's nullification even affects death, allowing the Stand to force a person into an infinite loop of endless deaths of varying causes.

+In Japanese, he is voiced by Kensho Ono and Natsumi Fujiwara (child) in the anime and subsequent appearances, Daisuke Namikawa in Eyes of Heaven and All Star Battle, and Romi Park in the 2002 game.
+In English, he is voiced by Phillip Reich and Janice Kawaye (child).